Flank/flank-dashboard/metrics/cli/docs/features/supported_storage_version/01_supported_storage_version.md

 The Metrics CLI supported storage version feature has the following requirements:

-- The Metrics CLI should pass the supported storage version to the `Metrics Web` application during building process.
+- The Metrics CLI should pass the supported storage version to the `Metrics Web` application during the building process.
 - The Metrics CLI application must handle the Firestore database storage version setting.

 ### Landscape